QuentinRa/blog.quentinra.dev/info/web/index.md

 * [Content delivery network (CDN)](performance/cdn.md): they are making your website faster (because they are faster than loading local resources)
 * you may use images .webp images instead of PNG/JPG
 * [imagekit.io](https://imagekit.io/): proposing services to handle your images (optimization, etc.) for free up to 20Gb of bandwidth/month (not tested 😶)
+* I'm not too familiar with this, but this article about [HTTP Cache](https://web.dev/http-cache/) is good

 <hr class="sl">